 Where the adventure begins…

-Allison arrived at the CIA Thursday afternoon in this fun yellow cutie.
+Allison arrived to meet me at the CIA in Napa Valley Thursday afternoon in this fun yellow cutie.

 Meet Lucy. (and Allison).

 Here we are in front of our room at Meadowood.

 We had to pick up a little flower for her along the way (which became a nice souvenir for Gina).